 Who we are and what we do

 The club caters for a wide range of people with varying degrees of interest and ability in hill-walking, rock climbing, and other mountaineering activities.
-The club's main function is to provide transport and social events for bunch of mountaineers on student sized incomes.
+The club's main function is to provide transport and social events for mountaineers on student-sized incomes.
 Providing transport to remote areas for groups of people is an expensive undertaking, and having access to University minibuses lets us run trips for a fraction of the cost they would otherwise be.

 What does a typical season involve?

-We organise a plethora of trips throughout the course of the year, and try to be out every single weekend.
+We organise many trips throughout the course of the year, and try to be out every single weekend.
 The most common trips are either full weekend (Friday night to Sunday night) or just Sunday trips, but we also hold alternative trips throughout the year: long weekends taking advantage of bank holidays, casual mid–week trips to a local crag or indoor wall, skills courses, etc.

 It's easy, just go to Oriam reception and ask to join the mountaineering Club.
 If you already have an Oriam membership, it will only cost is only £5 for the year, what a bargain!